mutisyag/ozone/doc/workflow.md

 - _Secretariat_ users can also impersonate reporters and create new submissions on their behalf (e.g. when data is received via email).

-TODO Gerald: should any special flag be set in such cases (when the secretariats reports on behalf of users)?
+TODO Gerald: should any special flag be set in such cases (when the secretariats enters data on behalf of users)?

 The initial state of a new submission is _Ongoing_.